|Here at York Harbor Beach, low tide is spectacular and the view provides a straight shot to the Gulf of Maine.|

 Stonewall Kitchen Headquarters/Company Store/Production/Cooking School, and the famous Nubble Lighthouse.
 And of course, York Harbor is known for its grand (late) 19th century Shingle Style houses.

-It is incredible that a lovely town like York can be only about 6 miles away from the cacophony of the Kittery Outlets.
-Although I must confess, I do occasionally stop by the Barbour and Orvis outlets (although never in the summer), which fortunately are right next to each other.
+It is incredible that a lovely town like York can be only about 6 miles away from the cacophony of the Kittery Outlets including the Barbour and Orvis outlets, which fortunately are right next to each other.